Summative Practice 14 – Question 10 (Form 4 Biology Textbook Exercise and Answer)

 Summative Practice 14 – Question 5 – 7 (Form 4 Biology Textbook Exercise and Answer)

 Question 5:Explain why muscle contractions require adequate blood supply.
-Answer:• Muscle contraction needs a lot of ATP energy produced during cellular respiration.• A large amount of blood is needed to transport and supply oxygen and glucose to the muscle cells.• At the same time, blood transports waste products such as carbon dioxide and lactic acid … Read more
+Answer:• Muscle contraction needs a lot of ATP energy produced during cellular respiration. • A large amount of blood is needed to transport and supply oxygen and glucose to the muscle cells. • At the same time, blood transports waste products such as carbon dioxide and … Read more

 Summative Practice 14 – Question 1 – 4 (Form 4 Biology Textbook Exercise and Answer)